efbar/kube-meshy-istio/README.md

 $ kubectl apply -f istio/egress-virtualservice.yaml
 ```

-we are now telling Istio that every request with Host header `minimal.external.kind.org` that come from the mesh and to route it to the destination `minimal.external.kind.org` passing trough the egress-gateway.
+we are now telling Istio that every request with Host header `minimal.external.kind.org` that comes from the mesh, to route it to the destination `minimal.external.kind.org` passing trough the egress-gateway.

 But how do we know to resolve `minimal.external.kind.org`?
 We need Istio's `ServiceEntry`.